Ashes to Ashes Trailer

 On April 13, 2010, a new trailer was revealed by Cliff Bleszinski on Jimmy Fallon's late night show.
 The trailer revealed a grim, lifeless world, ash falling from the sky, and petrified human corpses littering the streets.
 The scene was reminiscent of citizens trapped in the Pompeii volcanic eruption, indicating some sort of massive calamity on Sera.
 The haunting music in the video is a song titled "Heron Blue" by the band Sun Kil Moon, fronted by musician Mark Kozelek, formerly of the band Red House Painters.
 The song joins other evocative songs that have been featured in the Gears of War series' trailers.
 The trailer also reveals Dom's new thickly bearded look as he is rescued by Marcus Fenix - wearing sleeveless armor - after being ambushed by a new Lambent monster with three tentacles.
 Dom is given a weapon by Anya Stroud that is an older version of the Lancer assault rifle; instead of the working chainsaw, this Pendulum era Lancer has a plain blade as a bayonet.
 This suggests that the human troops are short on soldiers and weaponry.
 After the end of the trailer, Bleszinski went on to state that there shall be female soldiers such as Anya.
 He also explained that the Lambent threat is far more severe than the Locust one, because Lambent creatures can mutate mid-battle.

 The game takes place 18 months after the Fall of Jacinto at the end of Gears of War 2.
 After the Coalition of Ordered Governments had fallen apart, humans formed colonies and took to the sea in an attempt to be free of the ever-present threat of Emergence Holes.
 The story's protagonists find themselves aboard a "Raven's Nest-class aircraft carrier" that, along with other attached boats, forms a temporary haven known as Sovereign.
 Delta squad has splintered, with Marcus and Dom separated from Cole and Baird for much of the game, with the player switching between each team's story before they inevitably meet up.
 This was done in an attempt to make Cole and Baird feel like more fleshed out characters instead of bland secondary characters.
-However, two new playable characters, Jace Stratton and Anya Stroud round out the first team of four, and it is not yet known what two characters will be accompanying Cole and Baird through their stretch of the game.
+However, two new playable characters, Jace Stratton and Anya Stroud round out the first team of four, and it is not yet known what two characters will be accompanying Cole and Baird through their stretch of the game, despite the game having been released three years ago.
 After a confrontation with the Lambent, the team receives a surprise visit from Chairman Prescott, who presents Marcus with a data disk from Marcus' father Adam, from which the Gears head off in an attempt to save what is left of the humans who have colonized Sera.

 A new character, Aaron Griffin (voiced by Ice-T) is introduced in the game, and is also available in the game's multiplayer mode.
+Just like the previous games in the series, this one features it's own member of the Carmine family.
+Clayton Carmine is the oldest of the four brothers (we only see three throughout the series) and was featured heavily in the games pre-release advertising.

 The single player campaign is playable as four player co-op instead of the series staple of two player co-op.
 Each of the four playable characters will be tied in to the plot and story as the campaign progresses to ensure that no player feels that his or her character is tacked on.
 It was first stated that this game was set to be easier than the previous one, due to the small number of players who reportedly finished Gears of War 2.
 However Epic went on to clarify that only the easier difficulties were going to be easier in order for the more casual players to experience their narrative, but the harder difficulties will remain just as challenging, if not more, as the previous games.